I3A-NavSys/utrafman_sim/docs/install.md

 ### Clone U-TRAFMAN package

-You can download U-TRAFMAN clonning the repository in your ROS installation:
+You can download U-TRAFMAN cloning the repository in your ROS installation:
 ```bash
 cd /opt/ros/noetic/share
 sudo git clone https://github.com/I3A-NavSys/utrafman_sim
 ```

-After cloning, change the permissions of the `utrafman_sim` folder to your user executing the following commands (replace `username` with your actual _username_):
+After that, change the permissions of the `utrafman_sim` folder to your user executing the following commands (replace `username` with your actual _username_):
 ```bash
 sudo chown -R username utrafman_sim
 sudo chgrp -R username utrafman_sim